abuaesh/FlightSurety/README.md

 # FlightSurety

-FlightSurety is a sample application project for Udacity's Blockchain course.
+FlightSurety is a sample application for ensuring airline flights using the Ethereum blockchain.

+## Project Requirements
+There are five main requirements for the project:

+1. Separation of Concerns
+2. Airlines
+3. Passengers
+4. Oracles
+5. General

 ## Install